2022 Brecon True Acacia Head (Best of Show - White Wine!)

 Best of Class, Best of Show - White Wine.
 International Women's Wine Competition, June 2023

-94 pts.
+Gold, 94 pts.
 Sunset International Wine Competition, June 2023

 95 pts.
 California State Fair Wine Competition, June 2023